fernandohkuku/api-nest/README.md

 # api-nest
 this is an api created with NestJs using TypeORM and Postgres

+if you run this project need you install postgres and NestJs

-# run yarn install
+run yarn install

-# You have create your .env with the .env.example
+You have create your .env with the .env.example

-# You have replace the information ormconfig.json using the information of your database
+You have replace the information ormconfig.json using the information of your database

-# informationa about connection database https://docs.nestjs.com/techniques/database
+informationa about connection database https://docs.nestjs.com/techniques/database

 {
     "type":"postgres", => your type can be Mysql, Oracle, Sql "host":"localhost",